chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 .. admonition:: example
   :class: guide-config-example, dropdown

-  This is useful when you only want to use the side effects of parsing. e.g. define variables, execute code, etc.
+  This is useful when you only want to make use of the side effects of parsing. e.g. define variables, execute code, etc.

   .. code-block:: yaml